grundton/polyomino/README.md

 python detect.py
 ```

 In a new terminal window, start the csound script.
-Make sure to find out which -odac opation (line 3) you want to use.
+Make sure to find out which -odac option (line 3) you want to use.
 If you start the script once without the python script running, you can see your options.
 ```
 csound polyomino.csd
 ```